vincecampanale/blog/_posts/2017-01-10-symmetric-difference-of-multiple-arrays-part3.markdown

 The function we want will take an array as an argument and filter out duplicates.
 Seems like a good time to use `.filter()`, eh?

-There are other solutions for this which involves for loops, but in my opinion, a solution that makes use of a higher order function like `.filter()` is generally more concise, readable, an elegant.
+There are other solutions for this which involves for loops, but in my opinion, a solution that makes use of a higher order function like `.filter()` is generally more concise, readable, and elegant.

 Without further ado:
 ~~~ javascript